norton120/stuart/README.md

   - function bodies: the code of the function
   - schema bodies: the code of the schema

 Work is (at least initially) assigned by a cli `ask` command.
-This could eventually be triggered by GitHub issues or a Slackbot etc etc.
+(Yes, this could eventually be triggered by GitHub issues or a Slackbot etc etc).

 The agent process modifies the codebase through function calling, adding/updating/removing functions, modules, types, and constants through calls.
 Processes will follow a pipeline that has a rough pattern of: